Statuses in Latin with translation. Quotes in Latin with translation

 Amor non est medicabilis herbis.

-Love is not cured by herbs. (there is no cure for love.
-Ovid, "Heroides")
+Love cannot be cured with herbs. (there is no cure for love.
+Ovid, “Heroids”)

 Amor, ut lacrima, ab oculo oritur, in cor cadit.

-Love, like a tear, is born from the eyes, falls on the heart.
+Love, like a tear, is born from the eyes and falls on the heart.

 Febris erotica.